Lindzsy/curriculum/Readme.md

 Code Platoon - Curriculum
 =========================

-Introduction to programming with Ruby
+Phase 1 - Introduction to programming with Ruby
 -----------------